input-output-hk/catalyst-ci/docs/src/guides/languages/rust.md

 In our builds, we only preserve the `stable` toolchain version (`rust-toolchain.toml` file).

 ## Rust FUNCTIONs

 While leveraging the [Earthly lib/rust](https://github.com/earthly/lib/tree/main/rust), the following Rust FUNCTIONs are customize to align with our specific requirements that our project needed.

-- `EXECUTE` : This function, adapted from the [Earthly lib/rust](https://github.com/earthly/lib/tree/main/rust), is tailored to execute commands according to user specifications.
+* `EXECUTE` : This FUNCTION, adapted from the [Earthly lib/rust](https://github.com/earthly/lib/tree/main/rust), is tailored to execute commands according to user specifications.
   It serves a pivotal role in managing Rust project builds, handling outputs, and supporting features such as `JUnit` reporting and code coverage.
   Our modifications ensure that the command executed utilize the cache efficiently, which result in a faster compilation time.

 ```Earthfile
     # Example of using `EXECUTE` with a simple copy command
     DO +EXECUTE --cmd="cp $CARGO_INSTALL_ROOT/config.toml $CARGO_HOME/config.toml"
 ```

-- `CARGO` : This FUNCTION serves as a shim of the original lib/rust `CARGO` FUNCTION to guarantee consistent usage of the appropriate upsteam Rust library.
+* `CARGO` : This FUNCTION serves as a shim of the original lib/rust `CARGO` FUNCTION to guarantee consistent usage of the appropriate upsteam Rust library.

 ```Earthfile
     # Example of using `CARGO` to install a Rust tool
     DO rust-ci+CARGO --args="install cargo-nextest --version=0.9.70 --locked"
 ```

-- `COPY_OUTPUT` : This FUNCTION serves as a shim of the original lib/rust `COPY_OUTPUT`
+* `COPY_OUTPUT` : This FUNCTION serves as a shim of the original lib/rust `COPY_OUTPUT`
   to facilitate the SAVE of ARTIFACT from the target folder (mounted cache) into the image layer.
   This FUNCTION will always trying to minimize the total size of the copued fileset, which result in a faster copy.

 ```Earthfile
     # Example of using `COPY_OUTPUT` where `SAVE ARTIFACT` is used
     # The `COPY_OUTPUT` will copy the output to `target` folder